cherriesandmochi/gdmaim/README.md

 `Strip Comments`: If enabled, remove all comments.

-`Strip Empty Lines`: If enabled, remove every line without any code.
+`Strip Empty Lines`: If enabled, any line without code will be removed.

 `Process Feature Filters`: If enabled, process automatic filtering of code, based on export template feature tags.
 For more information, see [feature filters](#preprocessor-hints).

+`Strip Lines Matching RegEx`: If enabled, any lines matching the regular expression will be removed.

 ### ID Generator